 Tertiary Treatment: Advanced Water Purification

-The final stage of wastewater treatment is tertiary treatment, which is designed to bring the water to a level of purity suitable for specific uses, such as irrigation, industrial reuse, or even direct release into sensitive environments like shellfish waters or recreational areas.
+The final stage of sewage treatment is tertiary treatment, which is designed to bring the water to a level of purity suitable for specific uses, such as irrigation, industrial reuse, or even direct release into sensitive environments like shellfish waters or recreational areas.

 Tertiary treatment may involve several advanced processes, including: